Lyon County, Iowa: Politics

 Lyon County is among the most GOP-friendly counties in Iowa.
-Only two Democrats has ever won the county: Grover Cleveland by a twenty-vote plurality in 1892 and Franklin D. Roosevelt in 1932 and 1936.
-Though Roosevelt carried the county in both elections by a very comfortable margin, in 1940 the county went back to its solid Republican roots, and since that time only Lyndon B. Johnson in 1964 has won more than 45% of the county's vote, with Michael Dukakis being the last Democrat to reach 30%.
-The only other times someone besides a Republican won this county were in 1912 when Theodore Roosevelt carried it in the split 1912 election, and Robert M. La Follette in 1924 carried it by about a 2 percentage point plurality; Even so, both of these men belonged to the Republican Party outside of these elections.
+Only two Democrats have ever won the county: Grover Cleveland by a twenty-vote plurality in 1892, and Franklin D. Roosevelt in his 1932 and 1936 landslides.
+Though Roosevelt carried the county by a very comfortable margin in both elections, the county went back to its solid Republican roots in 1940 and has not been won by a Democrat since, with Michael Dukakis being the last Democrat to even reach 30%.
+The only other times someone besides a Republican won this county were in 1912 when Theodore Roosevelt carried it in the split election, and in 1924 when Robert M. La Follette carried it by a narrow plurality.
+Even so, both of these candidates were affiliated with the Republican Party outside of these elections.